 5a.
 Project Location: Check the boxes of all applicable locations where the proposed activities will occur.
 Indicate whether your project will occur on land, in the ocean, or both.
 Also indicate whether your project will occur in deep water or shallow water, or both.
 Shallow water is defined by water less than 100 meters in depth.
 NOTE: Include alternate locations if appropriate.

+*Check the box if you intend to remain ashore on any island or atoll with the exception of Sand Island at Midway Atoll and field camp staff on any other island/atoll between sunset and sunrise.

 * Location Description: Provide a description of the location of the proposed activity that includes sufficient detail.
 Refer to the Monument Compliance Information Sheet for information on including specific site and collection location(s).